camunda/camunda-docs/docs/components/console/manage-organization/alpha-terms.md

 ## Utilize alpha features

-Once you accept the alpha terms, you can enable and disable any features you would like to use, and learn more about them.
+Once you accept the alpha terms, you can enable and disable any features you would like to use, and learn more about them:

-In the **Settings** tab, toggle the switch under **Status** to enable and disable the feature.
+- In the **Settings** tab, toggle the switch under **Status** to enable and disable the feature.

-Click **View docs** under **Documentation** to learn more about the feature.
+- Click **View docs** under **Documentation** to learn more about the feature.
+- Admins are notified when someone accepts the alpha terms and when features are enabled or disabled under the **Activity** tab in **Organization Management**.